 - The baseline used for this measure is its previous FY 2017 target (150).
-The FY 2018 target reflects a 15% increase over the baseline; the FY 2019 target reflects an additional 15% increase over the FY 2018 target. - For each quarter, FBI will report on its actual number of dismantlements however, percentages will be reported at the end of FYs 2018 and 2019, to show the overall increase of dismantlements. - FBI's FY 2018 goal is to increase the percentage of gang/criminal enterprise dismantlements by 15%.
-As of Q3, the FBI has dismantled 138 non-CPOT gang/criminal enterprises.
-The FBI is currently 20% below its FY 2018 target.
+The FY 2018 target reflects a 15% increase over the baseline; the FY 2019 target reflects an additional 15% increase over the FY 2018 target. - For each quarter, FBI reported on its actual number of dismantlements however, similar to FY 2018, FBI's annual results are reported as a percentage.
+For FY 2019, FBI exceeded its annual target, by increasing its number of criminal dismantlements for the year, by 16%. - FBI surpassed its two-year target for increasing the number of gang/criminal enterpise dismantlements by 30%.
+By the end of FY 2019, the FBI increased its number of non-CPOT gang/criminal enterprise dismantlements by 45% over the baseline (150).